Coronavirus: What you need to know about the lockdown in dozens of districts of India

 Bihar Chief Minister Nitish Kumar said the state government will enforce lockdown in all district headquarters, municipal towns and block headquarters till March 31, PTI reported.

-In Jammu and Kashmir, all establishments and services, except essential commodities, were asked to shut down till March 31 too.
+In Jammu and Kashmir, all establishments and services, except essential commodities, were asked to shut down till March 31 too, while Jharkhand has also ordered a lockdown.

+In Meghalaya, government offices are working at 50% capacity, while it is adopting a “one day open, two days closed” method.
+For instance, between March 23 and 25, the state government said on March 23, all essential services will be open, while private establishments must remain closed.
+Public transport will run at 25% of its normal frequency.
+On March 24 and 25, all public transport will stop running, gatherings of five or more people will be banned, and all services besides health, and other essential services will be prohibited from functioning.

+Arunachal Pradesh will be on lockdown from 5 pm on Monday till March 31.

 These details will be updated as more information comes in.